top-quark/sudoku.js/README.md

 ```

 If you're a human, this is actually fairly easy.
 However, this is a tricky one for an
-exhaustive search algorithm and if we were to start searching at (0, 0) it would long
+exhaustive search algorithm and if we were to start searching at (0, 0) it would take long
 enough to find a solution for the browser to throw up a slow script warning.
 If we were
 to start the search from row 6, column 4 instead, finding a solution would be an order of
 magnitude quicker.
 This is because there are only two values, 5 and 9, that can go in